haothitran/etheirys/docs/relics/zodiac-weapons.md

 ## 6. Nexus

 1. Speak with Jalzahn with your relic weapon equipped.
-2. Speak with Gerolt.
-3. Speak with Jalzahn again.
-4. After the cutscene, speak with Jalzahn again to receive the Zodiac Glass.
+    - Play messenger between Jalzahn and Gerolt a couple times.
+    - You will eventually receive a Zodiac Glass from Jalzahn.
-5. Speak with Jalzahn again.
+2. Speak with Jalzahn again.
     - Select dialogue option:`Relic Weapon Novus Soulglazing`
-6. Earn 2000 light points by completing various activities:
+3. Earn 2000 light points by completing various activities:
+    - A Realm Reborn FATEs
+    - A Realm Reborn trials
     - A Realm Reborn dungeons
-    - A Realm Reborn trials
-    - A Realm Reborn FATEs
     - Alexandrite Maps
-7. You have earned enough light when your weapon is `bursting with aetheric activity.
+4. You have earned enough light when your weapon is `bursting with aetheric activity.
 Soul attunement complete!`
-8. Report back to Jalzahn.
+5. Report back to Jalzahn.
     - Unequip your Novus weapon.
     - Select dialogue option: `Relic Weapon Novus Enhancement`
-9. Congratulations!
+6. Congratulations!
 You have completed this stage.

 !!! info "Light Points"
     - You will need to obtain 2000 light points.
 However, there is no numerical indicator in the game.
 Instead, you can use the Zodiac Glass to determine your progress: